haiwen/seafile-admin-docs/manual/deploy_pro/setup_with_amazon_s3.md

 You also need to add [memory cache configurations](/config/seafile-conf/#cache-pro-edition-only).

+We'll explain the configurations below:

+- `host`: The endpoint by which you access the storage service.
+Usually it starts with the region name.
+It's required to provide the host address, otherwise Seafile will use AWS's address.
-It's required to create separate buckets for commit, fs, and block objects.
+- `bucket`: It's required to create separate buckets for commit, fs, and block objects.

-The key_id and key are required to authenticate you to S3 storage.
+- `key_id` and `key`: The key_id and key are required to authenticate you to S3 storage.

-Since most S3-compatible providers only support V4 authentication signature, it's mandatory to set `use_v4_signature` to true.
-The `aws_region` option is also required since it's used in the signature.
-This is the region you chose when you create the buckets.

-You should usually configure the host to the address for the endpoint given by the storage provider.
-Otherwise Seafile will use AWS's endpoints by default.
+- `use_v4_signature`: There are two versions of authentication protocols that can be used with S3 storage.
+Version 2 is the older one, which may still be supported by some cloud providers; version 4 is the current one used by Amazon S3 and is supported by most providers.
+If you don't set this option, Seafile will use v2 protocol.
+It's suggested to use v4 protocol.
+- `aws_region`: If you use v4 protocol, set this option to the region you chose when you create the buckets.
+If it's not set and you're using v4 protocol, Seafile will use `us-east-1` as the default.
+This option will be ignored if you use v2 protocol.

 For file search and webdav to work with the v4 signature mechanism, you need to add following lines to ~/.boto